Undergraduate Policies and Procedures

 A student with an Incomplete ("I") grade in any of the 12 or more units on which the Dean's List/part-time Honors calculation is based is ineligible.
 Once compiled, the Dean's List/part-time Honors is not revised to accommodate subsequent resolution of Incomplete grades or other grade changes.
 In courses where performance required for a final grade necessarily extends beyond the end of the semester (e.g., research and internship courses), assignment of an In Progress ("IP") grade does not affect Dean's List/part-time Honors eligibility.

-Honors at Graduation - Academic honors are awarded based on the cumulative NDNU grade point average only.
+Academic honors are awarded based on the cumulative NDNU grade point average only through Fall semester.
 To be eligible for academic honors, students must have satisfied a minimum of 46 letter graded upper-division units at NDNU.